apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

 Description
 ===========

-:program:`traffic_ctl` is used to display,manipulate and configure a running Traffic Server. :program:`traffic_ctl` includes a number of subcommands that control different aspects of Traffic Server:
+:program:`traffic_ctl` is used to display, manipulate and configure a running Traffic Server. :program:`traffic_ctl` includes a number of subcommands that control different aspects of Traffic Server: